samirsahoo007/system-design-primer/solutions/system_design/api_rate_limiter/README.md

 Solution:
 ----------
+For these use cases, using persistent memory stores like mysql is a bad idea because the time taken for disk seeks is high enough to hamper the rate limiter granularity.
+For instance, let’s say that we’re using a single mysql instance to store the request counts and mysql takes 1ms to process 1 request, which means we can achieve a throughput of 1000 req/sec.
+But a rate limiter using in-memory cache takes around 100nanosec(a main-memory access) to process 1 request, which implies a granularity of around 10Mreq/sec can be achieved.

+**Various Levels:** There are different levels at which one can design rate limiters.
+Listing a few…
+* Rate limiter in a single machine, single threaded scenario
+* Rate limiter in a single machine, multi threaded scenario — Handling race conditions
+* Rate limiter in a distributed scenario —Distributed Cache Usage like redis
+* Rate limiter from client side —Prevent network calls from client to server for all the excess requests.

+There are different designs to implement rate limiters, some of which are described below…

 - The idea is to send all requests through API rate limit handler and processing further.
 This sounds like using interceptor design pattern.
 ![API Rate Limiter](api_rate_limiter2.png)
 - As shown in above image, all requests will pass through rate limit handler.
 So for every request we can verify how many requests this user has sent in last one second, minute or hour based on user plan.